callihiggins/IMA-FE/03_sep9_day3/README.md

             - [Figma](https://www.figma.com/)

 - Homework
     - Finish your in-class assignment.
 If your wireframe and sitemap are hand drawn, be sure to scan it or or take a photo of them.
-Be prepared to present your idea in class on Thursday and explain your choices.
+Be prepared to present your idea in class on Tuesday and explain your choices.
     - Read
         - [Intro to UI Wireframing: Chapters 1-3](https://balsamiq.com/learn/courses/wireframing/)
         - [7 Psychological Principles for Better UX](https://livesession.io/blog/7-psychological-principles-for-better-ux/)